jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/1_Aero_Standards.typ

   ),

   kind: table,
   caption: [Proof and burst factors for pressurized components.
-Table copied from CS 25.1453 - Protection of oxygen equipment from rupture @EASA_CS_25.], )<tab_1>
+Table obtained from CS 25.1453 - Protection of oxygen equipment from rupture @EASA_CS_25.], )<tab_1>

-One might think that perheabs it would be possible, under certain circumstances, to convince the approval authorities of a test factor of 1.5 and a burst factor of 2.0 through argumentative skills.
-EASA might possibly accept voluminous high-pressure tanks as other components from @tab_1.
-However, first the hydrogen tank is a pressure vessel whose internal pressure is a factor higher than that of the oxygen bottles.
-Secondly, the tank is many times larger in its dimensions than an oxygen bottle.
-This simple argumentation is valid and could be used by the approval authorities to reject these proposed factors of 1.5 and 2.0.
-Based on this, aerospace-related areas should be examined more closely.
+One might consider the possibility of convincing approval authorities to accept a test factor of 1.5 and a burst factor of 2.0 for #gl_("swith", pl:true) through persuasive argumentation.
+EASA might potentially categorize voluminous high-pressure tanks as "other components" from @tab_1.
+However, two key counterarguments exist.
+First, the hydrogen tank is a pressure vessel with an internal pressure significantly higher than that of oxygen bottles.
+Second, the tank's dimensions are considerably larger than those of an oxygen bottle.
+This straightforward reasoning could be employed by approval authorities to reject the proposed factors of 1.5 and 2.0.
+Consequently, it is prudent to examine aerospace-related areas more closely.

-One option that presents itself is space technology.
-In this field, the ANSI/AIAA S-081B-2018 Space Systems—Composite Overwrapped Pressure Vessels @ansi_standard_2018 could be found.
+One relevant option is space technology.
+In this field, the ANSI/AIAA S-081B-2018 Space Systems—Composite Overwrapped Pressure Vessels standard @ansi_standard_2018 is noteworthy.
-ANSI stands for American National Standards Institute.
-Consequently, these standards are primarily intended for the USA.
-It often happens that other states or the EU orient themselves on existing standards to adopt their own standards @Mensen2013.
+ANSI, the American National Standards Institute, primarily develops standards for use in the USA.
+However, it is common for other countries or the EU to use existing standards as a basis for developing their own @Mensen2013.
-Complete acceptance of foreign guidelines would be a conceivable possibility, but there is no guarantee of later acceptance.
+While complete adoption of foreign guidelines is conceivable, there is no guarantee of universal acceptance.
-Standards are generally distinguished by adoption geographical locality.
-Internationally recognized standards are recognized globally.
-This is followed by continents and individual states.
-The legislator in a state can, in addition to the international and continental standards, demand additional points for approval in its own state.
-Without fulfilling all requirements, the progress of an innovative project could be strongly influenced by the legislator.
+Standards are generally distinguished by their geographical scope of adoption.
+Internationally recognized standards have global acceptance, followed by continental and national standards.
+Individual states may require additional approval criteria beyond international and continental standards.
+Failure to meet all requirements could significantly impact the progress of an innovative project under a given jurisdiction.

+/* -------------------------------------------------------------------------- */

-Secondly, the desire for hydrogen-powered aircraft has existed for some time, and the first announcements for designing corresponding standards were made by SAE International on 20.11.2019. @tab_2 lists the two most promising standards for general aviation.
-It should be explicitly highlighted that these standards have only been announced and are not commercially available at the current time.
+The desire for hydrogen-powered aircraft has existed for some time, with the first announcements for designing corresponding standards made by SAE International on November 20, 2019 @SAE_Liquid.
+The two most promising standards for general aviation are listed in @tab_2.
+It should be explicitly noted that these standards have only been announced and are not commercially available at the time of writing (October 2024).
-This report is being written in October 2024.
-With the legitimate assumption that an institution like SAE International is informed about the standard published in 2018, the following assumption should be discussed.
-SAE had about 5 years to draft the standard for general aviation for liquid hydrogen.
-The fact that these 5 years are not sufficient allows the conclusion that the ANSI/AIAA S-081B-2018 Space Systems cannot be applied to general aviation without further ado.
+Assuming that an institution like SAE International is aware of the ANSI/AIAA S-081B-2018 Space Systems standard @ansi_standard_2018 published in 2018, it raises an interesting observation.
+Why, after approximately five years, has the standard for liquid hydrogen in general aviation not been completed?
+This suggests that the ANSI/AIAA S-081B-2018 Space Systems standard cannot be directly applied to general aviation without significant modifications.

 #figure(